MagicAndre1981/PackageReferenceVersionToAttribute/README.md

 ## Technical details

-The extension will first create a backup of the project file.
+The extension will create a backup of each project file.
 For example, `MyProject.csproj` will be copied to `MyProject.csproj.bak`.

 If the project file is source controlled, it will be checked out for modification.